gojp/kana/README.md

 Usage
 -------

-To use *kana*, you'll have to import it:

-    import "github.com/gojp/kana"
-    ...
-    k := kana.NewKana()

 *kana* can do many things.
 It can convert hiragana or katakana to romaji:

     s := kana.KanaToRomaji("バナナ") // -> banana